Access factsheets providing information on employment law issues for Ireland

 A business employing more than 10 people, working 16 hours a week or more in any week, within Northern Ireland, must register with the Equality Commission for Northern Ireland.
 This must be done within four weeks and it is a criminal offence to fail to register.
 The commission publishes an annual list of all businesses registered and must be advised if there is a change of ownership.

-Articles 52-54 require employers to inform the commission annually on the perceived religion of its employees, job applicants, successful job candidates and apprentices, based on information obtained from the individuals themselves.
+Articles 52-54 require employers to inform the Equality Commission annually on the perceived religion of its employees, job applicants, successful job candidates and apprentices, based on information obtained from the individuals themselves.
 Those employing more than 250 people are required to submit additional information covering promotions and leavers.
 In practice, smaller employers are advised to retain such information because it will be relevant for the periodic review (see below).
 It is a criminal offence to fail to file a return, or file an inaccurate return.

 The format of the monitoring return is set out in the legislation and the commission provides guidance on completing it and complying with the detailed monitoring regulations.